library(idiolect)

 ().

-This analysis is done using the calibrate_LLR()
+This analysis is done using the calibrate_LLR() function,

 which fits a logistic regression model to calibrate the score into a

-Ishihara (2021) using the ROC
+log-likelihood ratio Ishihara (2021) using

-library (Leeuwen 2015).
+the ROC library (Leeuwen

-The output of the function is the following
+The output of the function is the following:

 p$evaluation

-#> FP TN
+#> TN

-The and coefficients are used to evaluate the performance of the (Ramos et al. 2013).
-These coefficients estimate the cost of the , where a value of 1 indicates no information in the and a lower coefficient suggests that there is information in the , with lower values of suggesting better performance.
+#> 1 66The and coefficients are used to evaluate the performance of the system (Ramos et al. 2013).
+These coefficients estimate the accuracy of the , where a value of 1 indicates chance-level accuracy and a lower coefficient suggests that there is valuable information in the results, with lower values of suggesting better performance.
 The other binary classification metrics returned, such as Precision, Recall, and F1, are all calculated using as the threshold for a TRUE (or same-author in this case) classification.

 The results of the analysis can also be plotted using a density plot